 Peat is formed by partially decomposed wetland plants present in bogs and fens, formed over thousands of years and compacting at a mere 1mm per year.
 This matter stores vast amounts of CO2, equating to more carbon than is stored in any of the world’s forests.
-Subsequently peat an unsustainable product that causes monumental damage to our environment – as an industry it is vital that we limit the use of peat.
+Subsequently peat is an unsustainable product that causes monumental damage to our environment – as an industry it is vital that we limit its use.

 Undipped sheep’s wool is sourced from the working farm in which Dalefoot Composts is based.
-Wool provides the soil with great water retention.
-This will reduce the need to water by up to 50%, the nitrogen in the sheep wool will slowly release over to, providing all of the necessary nutrients to keep your plants healthy.
+Wool provides the soil with great water retention and this will reduce the need to water by up to 50%.
+The nitrogen in the sheep wool will slowly release over time, providing all of the necessary nutrients to keep your plants healthy.

 We want to share Dalefoot’s composting-goodness with the world, and therefore are proud to announce that we are officially a stockist for a range of their Composts, stored at our yard in Hook and available to order.